cmdecker95/vero-gear-shop/README.md

 # VERO Shop

-Handles the managing, marketing, and selling of products for the Texas A&M VERO Program.
+Handles the managing, marketing, and selling of "VERO Gear" for the Texas A&M VERO Program.

 # Deploy the Shop